DADDYEAGER1/mirelle-site/src/content/blogs/santa-reindeer-gingerbread-christmas-nails-2025-character-nail-art.md

 If character details start to dull or fade, you can often paint over them with fresh color.
 Carefully retrace eyes, noses, and icing details.
 Seal with top coat.
 This spot-fix approach works well for simple designs.

-<a href='https://amzn.to/4przzTc' class='text-blue-600 hover:text-blue-800 underline' target='_blank' rel='noopener nofollow'>Acetone-free polish remover</a> helps with corrections.
+<a href='https://amzn.to/4przzTc' style='color: #2563eb; text-decoration: underline; font-weight: 600;' target='_blank' rel='noopener nofollow'>Acetone-free polish remover</a> helps with corrections.
 It removes small mistakes without damaging surrounding polish.
 Keep a detail brush and remover handy during application.

 For gel nails, touch-ups are trickier.
 Plan to keep gel character nails for their full 2-3 week lifespan since corrections require UV curing equipment.

-→ <a href='https://mirelleinspo.com/topics/nail-care-guide' class='text-blue-600 hover:text-blue-800 underline'>Master essential nail care techniques for healthier manicures</a>

 ---